 Employer-sponsored health care can be just as efficient as Medicare.

 Medicare does not negotiate prices with providers; medicare sets their own prices.
 This creates a cost-shift that moves some of the cost from Medicare patients to other patients such as those with employer-sponsored health care.

 Are employers looking to drop health care coverage for their employees?

-No they are not.
-Employers want to offer good health care coverage to their employees (and their families.)
+Not at all, employers want to offer good health care coverage to their employees and their families.
 Employers are passionate about the health and welfare of their employees.

 Employers want to innovate and negotiate to get (health care) costs under control.

 “Businesses are expert negotiators.
 If you are a member of The Alliance, you already know this.
 You’re getting the best deals,” said Gelfand.